At Lazy Susan we love a good book…

 This is a horror story packed full of suspense with some great plot twists and turns that keep it away from the usual thriller cliches.
 Rachel is a master of her craft.

-If you want a book that’ll scare this summer, then this is this book, and you'll find more info and where to buy on RachelCaine.com.
+If you want a book that’ll scare you this summer, then this is this book, and you'll find more info and where to buy it on RachelCaine.com.

 6. The Other Black Girl by Zakiya Dalila Harris